 While Duke doesn’t require any prerequisite courses in prospective students’ undergraduates, they strongly recommend students have these courses and competencies to better prepare them for a rigorous medical curriculum:

-If you’re wondering how hard it is to get into Duke medical school, it’s useful to check GPA requirements.
-The average GPA range of admitted students is approximately 3.78 to 3.97!
+If you’re wondering how hard it is to get into Duke Medical School, it’s useful to check GPA requirements.
+The average GPA range of admitted students is approximately 3.8 to 3.98!

 So, hope isn’t lost if you have a lower-than-average GPA – it just means you’ll have to make up for it in other parts of the application.

 Duke University School of Medicine expects high MCAT scores.
-The average MCAT score range of Duke students is 516 to 522.
-Again, there were students offered admissions with lower scores.
-Duke medical school offered admission to students with MCAT scores as low as 505.
+The average MCAT score range of Duke students who matriculated is 514 to 522.

 Regardless, it is important you get well-prepared for the MCAT so that you have a competitive advantage.